HLBarker/LegislativeDiversity/README.md

    * Race (Native American, African American, Asian American, etc.)
    * Religion (Protestant, Catholic, Unspecified)
    * Political offiliation (Democrat, Republican, Other)
+     * Analyses = PCA and heatmap of dissimilarity matrix

 2. How does the diversity of a state's legislature influence:
    * Bill productivity (number of bills in a given session)
    * How many bills are enacted vs. withheld
    * Topics of bills (e.g., how many bills are related to criminal justice?)
+     * Analysis = regression with diversity metrics as predictors

 3. What is the relationship between diversity in state legislatures and diversity in the state populace?
+     * Analysis = multivariate correlation (Procrustes)

 4. How does gerrymandering influence legislature diversity?
    * Case study with Wisconsin (partisan gerrymander) and North Carolina (racial gerrymander)